ubicucsd/bootcamp_18_19/1_CommandLine.md

 ### TODO

 Okay, we now how to execute now.
 The FastQC folder you have now contains an executable called fastqc.
 Go into the folder containing the executable, type ```./fastqc --help``` to see usage instructions.
 Your task is simply to run the fastqc on each of the files sitting in the ``` ``` directory.
 These file are subsamples of the RNA-seq information from [this article] on gastric cancer in mice.
 The data is subsampled due to time and storage constrainst and the data is mouse(not human) due to legal restrictions placed on accessing human genetic data.

+Kallisto is a little more complicated.
+Our first step is to build a kallisto index file, which will assign an index to each RNA transcript we will quantify and optimizes the quantifying procedure in general.
+Where did we get these RNA transcripts you ask?
+Good question!
+I googled

 ---